 A: Minimizing data transfers as well as avoiding shuffling helps in writing Spark programs capable of running reliably and fast.
 Several ways for minimizing data transfers while working with Apache Spark are:

 - Avoiding – ByKey operations, repartition, and other operations responsible for triggering shuffles

 - Using Accumulators – Accumulators provide a way for updating the values of variables while executing the same in parallel

 - Using Broadcast Variables – A broadcast variable helps in enhancing the efficiency of joins between small and large RDDs

 Q: What are broadcast variables in Apache Spark?
 Why do we need them?

 A: Rather than shipping a copy of a variable with tasks, a broadcast variable helps in keeping a read-only cached version of the variable on each machine.

 Broadcast variables are also used to provide every node with a copy of a large input dataset.
-Apache Spark tries to distribute broadcast variable by using effectual broadcast algorithms for reducing communication cost.
+Apache Spark tries to distribute broadcast variables by using effectual broadcast algorithms for reducing communication costs.